curiousways/curious-ways-website/src/index.md

 ---
 title: "Builders of brands, makers of websites"
-metaDesc: "We’re builders of brands and makers of websites and campaigns"
+metaDesc: "A creative partnership making human brands for a digital world"
 layout: "layouts/home.njk"
 home:
   intro: "<em>Hello.</em>"
-  title: "We’re <span class='font-header-med'>Curious Ways</span> &mdash; builders of brands and makers of websites and campaigns."
+  title: "We’re <span class='font-header-med'>Curious Ways</span> &mdash; a creative partnership making human brands for a digital world."
   subtitle: "We believe in thinking differently, working hard and being nice to people."
   cta: "Take a look at some of <a class='text-link-grad' href='/work'>our work</a> and if you like it, <a class='text-link-grad' href='/contact'>get in touch</a> and tell us what you’re looking for."
 ---